 - Shovel

 Dirt is dead while the soil is alive and rich in nutrients.
-It is important to add amendments to the soil so that it has enough nutrients in it to grow flowers.
+It is essential to amend the soil so it has enough nutrients to grow beautiful flowers.
+Miracle-Gro is not organic.
+It is a synthetic fertilizer made with chemicals that my family chooses not to use.

-- Fresh organic compost [can be purchased if you don’t make your own compost.]
+- Fresh organic compost (this can be purchased if you don’t compost at home)

 - Bone meal